CraftRigs

 • Gemma 3 27B at Q4 with headroom

-• 70B models at Q4 if you're willing to run at 16–18GB (tight, but possible with good quantization)
+• 70B models at Q4 if you're willing to offload some layers (tight, but possible with good quantization)

 The two GPUs that hit this tier without asking $4,000 from you:

-RTX 3090 — $600–800 used.
-Published March 15, 2026: XDA called it "the best GPU for local AI in 2026, and it's not even close on value."
+RTX 3090 — $600–800 used, widely covered in 2026 as the best-value local-AI GPU.
 24GB GDDR6X, NVLink-capable, proven stability.
 Draws 350W max, around 250W typical AI workload.
 Its age shows in raw CUDA throughput — the 4090 generates tokens roughly 40–60% faster — but if your workload is batched or asynchronous, the speed difference matters a lot less than the VRAM difference versus cheaper cards.
 For a head-to-head against AMD's RDNA 4 alternative, see the RTX 3090 vs RX 9070 XT breakdown.

 Caution

-Don't buy the RTX 4060 Ti or 4070 for Gemma 4.
+Don't buy the RTX 4060 Ti or 4070 if you want the Gemma 4 flagship.
 The 4060 Ti tops out at 16GB in its best configuration, and the standard 4070 has 12GB.
-Running a 27B model on those requires aggressive quantization that visibly hurts quality on reasoning tasks.
-You'll save $400–600 upfront and spend the next two years wishing you hadn't.
+The 31B dense needs ~18–19GB at Q4 — running it on those cards requires aggressive quantization that visibly hurts quality on reasoning tasks.
+The one new wrinkle: the 26B MoE does fit on 16GB at Q4, so a 4060 Ti 16GB is now a legitimate budget path into big-Gemma territory — just not for the dense flagship.

 Two 3090s connected via NVLink gives you 48GB of pooled VRAM.
 That's enough for a 70B model at Q4 (~40–45GB required) with a few gigabytes to spare.
 The pair runs about $1,400–1,600 used, needs a 1000W+ PSU, and requires a motherboard with two full x16 slots close enough together for the NVLink bridge.
 Not every ATX board qualifies — check before buying.